Ann0404/Bioinformatics-internship/README.md

  ### Sixth milestone
  I hope to apply everything I have learnt to a project.

+ By the end of this internship i hope to be able to manipulate and analyse any genomic data.

  And in all have fun
  > People rarely succeed unless they have fun in what they are doing.
                              ~ Unknown